 - What is the Rutgers Open Access Policy?

 The Rutgers Open Access Policy, effective September 1, 2015, stipulates that all Rutgers faculty, doctoral students, and post-doctoral researchers deposit a legal copy of each scholarly article produced while at Rutgers in the university repository at the time of its acceptance for publication.
-For more information, visit Open Access Policy and SOAR.
+Learn more about Rutgers University’s Open Access Policy.

 - What kinds of work are governed by this policy?